 - You might also suggest they build time into their schedules for a fitness class or workout during their day.

-- Programs like facilitate both in-person and online-streamed workouts paid for by your company’s health insurance or employer wellness dollars.
+- Programs like Peerfit facilitate both in-person and online-streamed workouts paid for by your company’s health insurance or employer wellness dollars.

-At Great Place to Work®, our “Traverse Club” pops up in employees’ calendars every Wednesday afternoon.
+At Great Place To Work®, our “Traverse Club” pops up in employees’ calendars every Wednesday afternoon.
 It’s a reminder for everyone to get up from their desk to move, whether by walking, running or dancing.

 Helping employees prioritize their own health and wellness will make them feel better, stay healthier and be able to keep going during the crisis